Localized Deviations from the CO-PAH Relation in PHANGS-JWST Galaxies: Faint PAH Emission or Elevated CO Emissivity?: Origin of outliers

 The bottom panel of Figure~\ref{fig:vdisp_all} shows CO velocity dispersion ($\Delta v_{\rm CO}$) as a function of molecular gas surface density ($\Sigma_{\rm H_2}$) for three galaxies where the enhancement in CO velocity dispersion is prominent.
-We also divide the data into logarithmically spaced bins in $\log~\Sigma_{\mathrm{H_{2}}}$ and then compute median and 1$\sigma$ scatter of $\Delta v_{\mathrm{CO}}$ in each bin for pixels in abnormal null-test regions.
-Within the range of $\Sigma_{\mathrm{H_{2}}}$ where the abnormal and null-test regions overlap, the abnormal regions generally exhibit higher $\Delta v_{\mathrm{CO}}$, indicating higher CO emissivity that can lead to abnormally high CO-to-PAH ratios.
+We also divide the data into logarithmically spaced bins in $\log~\Sigma_{\mathrm{H_{2}}}$ and then compute median and 1$\sigma$ scatter of $\Delta v_{\mathrm{CO}}$ in each bin for pixels in outlier null-test regions.
+Within the range of $\Sigma_{\mathrm{H_{2}}}$ where the outlier and null-test regions overlap, the outlier regions generally exhibit higher $\Delta v_{\mathrm{CO}}$, indicating higher CO emissivity that can lead to abnormally high CO-to-PAH ratios.
+We note that the measured $\Delta v_{\mathrm{CO}}$ can be inflated by unresolved velocity gradients in the galaxy centers where large-scale rotational shear is steep.
+However, as we compare outlier regions to nearby null-test regions within the same dynamical structure at similar galactocentric radii, our analysis is expected to be insensitive to beam smearing driven by the large-scale rotation.
+Moreover, any remaining broadening associated with non-circular motions (e.g., bar-driven streaming, shocks, and shear) is physically relevant to our interpretation.

 In Appendix~\ref{app:vdisp_c2}, the same figure for all 20 galaxies hosting outlier regions is shown.
-While in some galaxies the velocity dispersions at a given $\Sigma_{\mathrm{H_{2}}}$ agree within $1\sigma$, almost half of them show differences exceeding this level, particularly NGC\,1566, NGC\,3351, NGC\,4321, NGC\,2566, NGC\,2997, NGC\,4569, NGC\,4579, NGC\,6300.
-We also note that when $\alpha_{\rm CO}$ prescription from \citep{teng24} is used, $\Sigma_{\mathrm{H_{2}}}$ between abnormal and null-test regions overlaps much more significantly than when a constant Galactic $\alpha_{\mathrm{CO}}=4.35\,\mathrm{M_{\odot}pc^{-2}/(K~km~s^{-1})}$ is adopted (triangles).
-This again supports the view where abnormally high CO-to-PAH ratios are driven by elevated CO emissivity.
-The abnormal and null-test regions contain comparable amounts of PAH emission for a given amount of $\mathrm{H_{2}}$.
+While in some galaxies the velocity dispersions at a given $\Sigma_{\mathrm{H_{2}}}$ agree within $1\sigma$, almost half of them show differences exceeding this level, particularly NGC\,1566, NGC\,3351, NGC\,4321, NGC\,2566, NGC\,2997, NGC\,4569, NGC\,4579, and NGC\,6300.
+We also note that when $\alpha_{\rm CO}$ prescription from \citep{teng24} is used, $\Sigma_{\mathrm{H_{2}}}$ between outlier and null-test regions overlaps much more significantly than when a constant Galactic $\alpha_{\mathrm{CO}}=4.35\,\mathrm{M_{\odot}pc^{-2}/(K~km~s^{-1})}$ is adopted (triangles).
+This again supports the view where high CO-to-PAH ratios are driven by elevated CO emissivity.
+The outlier and null-test regions contain comparable amounts of PAH emission for a given amount of $\mathrm{H_{2}}$.
+These results would imply that the $\alpha_{\rm CO}$ is more than 10 times lower in the outlier region compared to the typical regions with a normal ratio of $I_{\rm CO}/I_{\rm CO}^{7.7\,\mu\rm m}=1$, suggesting a strong sub-kpc variation in $\alpha_{\rm CO}$ as observed in the Milky Way and centers of barred galaxies \citep{blitz1985, teng22, teng23}.